WindNotStop/stocks-blockchain/README.md

 # stocks-blockchain
-a stocks-blockchain based on hyperledger/fabric
+a stocks-blockchain demo based on hyperledger/fabric